"I accepted Jesus Christ as my personal Savior at the age

 Segway....

-picked up the nick name “Cody”.
-All of my friends began to
+Early on in High School, I picked up the nick name “Cody”.
+All of my

-call me “Cody” or “J.C.”
-It wasn’t long before everyone
+friends began to call me “Cody” or “J.C.”
+It wasn’t long

-called me John Cody Carter.
-Even though I used my legal name
+before everyone called me John Cody Carter.
+Even though I

 |